 One of the most popular shows with both a mainstream and cult following is the former Canadian comedy and mockumentary series Trailer Park Boys.
+The series premiered in 2001, just the same year when September 11 attacks happened and the first writing jobs online became available.
 Created by Mike Clattenburg and starring his close friends and co-writers John Paul Tremblay and Rob Wells, what started as a simple black-and-white short film blossomed into two feature length movies and a 7-season television run as well as spinoff music albums, comedy tours, and more.

 The show actually began as a short film in 1998 starring the two and directed by Clattenburg titled One Last Shot.
 A feature film followed the next year, based on the original and thanks to the success of One Last Shot on the Canadian film festival circuit.
 That feature film, Trailer Park Boys, began the mockumentary style used throughout the series and added several characters that are now seen as staples of the television series.
 That film’s success on the festival circuit caught the eye of Barrie Dunn (who also plays Ricky’s father Ray in the series) and began the move to television.